abcnorio/nspawn-aiml/Readme.md

 ### Bridge

 There are different services like systemd-networkd, networkmanager, networking sysv service using /etc/network/interfaces, etc. and if one mixes them together while create a bridge one may messes up the system and the network shows arbitrary behavior.
 That's normal if at least two different services are meant to do the same job at the same time.
 So do no work remotely while using the tutorial - otherwise you may shut yourself out from the network and the computer.
 This is not a problem for a local computer and all steps regarding network configuration can be reversed.
 The tutorial works only with systemd-networkd which means other services are completely disabled.
 There is no need to remove them completely from the system, but to stop and to disable the services from running is a must.
-Debian has a good tutorial for systemd-networkd: https://wiki.debian.org/SystemdNetworkd.
+Debian has a good tutorial for [systemd-networkd](https://wiki.debian.org/SystemdNetworkd).
 We work with the static IP on host and on the container, ie. one needs on the LAN

 - two IPs, one for the host, one for the guest
 - both IPs have to be static, ie. permanently bound to host and guest